HOPSE: Scalable Higher-Order Positional and Structural Encoder for Combinatorial Representations: Related Works

-\section{Related works}
+\section{Related Works}

-\paragraph{Graph characterization in GNNs.} In the graph domain, a range of positional and structural encodings (PSEs) have been proposed to enhance node representations and \emph{characterize} graphs.
+\paragraph{Encodings in GNNs.} A range of positional and structural encodings (PSEs) have been proposed to enhance node representations.
 Positional encodings typically capture a node’s location within the graph (e.g., via distances or coordinates), while structural encodings describe the node’s role or function in the topology (e.g., node degrees).
-Classical approaches of positional encodings include spectral methods based on Laplacian eigenvectors (LapPE)~\cite{JMLR:v24:22-0567}, while a common structural encoding is the random-walk embedding (RWSE)~\cite{dwivedi2022long, wang2022equivariant}, which reflects multi-hop connectivity.
-These handcrafted features help \emph{characterize} graphs with otherwise similar local neighborhoods.
-More recently, transformer-based GNNs have incorporated PSEs into attention mechanisms \cite{dwivedi2021graph, rampavsek2022recipe,ma2023graph}.
-Other works focus on decoupling the positional information from the structure and learn the embeddings instead of picking them manually~\citep{dwivedi2021graph}.
-Building upon this, the Graph Positional and Structural Encoder (GPSE)~\cite{canturk2023graph} offers a unified and transferable solution by learning a shared latent space of PSEs through self-supervised pretraining.
-GPSE’s embeddings can be integrated into downstream GNNs, achieving performance on par with or exceeding task-specific encodings, and advancing the development of general-purpose graph models.
+Classical approaches of positional encodings include spectral methods based on Laplacian eigenvectors ~\citep{JMLR:v24:22-0567}, while a common structural encoding is the random-walk embedding ~\citep{dwivedi2022long, wang2022equivariant}, which reflects multi-hop connectivity; these handcrafted features help differentiate nodes with otherwise similar local neighborhoods.
+More recently, transformer-based GNNs have incorporated PSEs into attention mechanisms \citep{dwivedi2021graph, rampavsek2022recipe,ma2023graph}.
+Other works focus on decoupling the positional information from the structure and learning the embeddings instead of picking them manually~\citep{dwivedi2021graph}.
+Building upon this, Graph Positional and Structural Encoder (\textsc{GPSE})~\citep{canturk2023graph} offers a unified and transferable solution by learning a shared latent space of PSEs through self-supervised pretraining. \textsc{GPSE}’s embeddings can be integrated into downstream GNNs, achieving competitive performance and advancing the development of general-purpose graph models.